JeroenKnoops/fsf2017/README.md

 ### Terraform in your delivery pipeline
 Rating: :star: :star:

-We love the Terraform frawork of HashiCorp but the talk not as good as we hoped, nothing new.
+We love the Terraform framework of HashiCorp but the talk not as good as we hoped, nothing new.
 The speaker Anton ([@antonbabenko](https://twitter.com/antonbabenko)) is an expert on the topic and also maintains some great [Terraform modules](https://github.com/terraform-community-modules).

 ### Migrating an existing service to serverless
 Rating: :star: :star: